NVIDIA/nvcomp/doc/cpp_quickstart.md

 # C++ Quick Start Guide

-NVCOMP provides a C++ interface, which simplifies use of the library, by throwing exceptions and managing state inside of objects.
+NVCOMP provides a C++ interface, which simplifies use of the library by throwing exceptions and managing state inside of objects.

 * [Compressing the Data](#compressing-the-data)